shoelace-style/shoelace/CONTRIBUTING.md

 When designed right, web components are highly composable, meaning you can easily reuse them in other components.
 This reduces the overall size of the library, expedites feature development, and maintains a consistent user experience throughout.

 The select component, for example, makes use of the dropdown, input, and menu components.
-Because it's offloading most of its functionality and styles to these lower-level components, the select component remains very lightweight, yet its appearance and behavior is consistent with other form controls and menus.
+Because it's offloading most of its functionality and styles to these lower-level components, the select component remains very lightweight and its appearance and behavior is consistent with other form controls and menus.

 ### When to use a standard property vs. a CSS custom property